Flag of Alabama: Unofficial flags

 During the Spanish-American War, the state organized the 1st Regiment Alabama Volunteers to be stationed in Florida.
 The regiment carried two flags, one was a unique American flag with red, white, and blue stripes with the name of the regiment embroidered on the stripes.
 The other flag had a blue field with the state's coat of arms in the center.
 It was painted by Jackson Halstead.

+In 1902, the city of Birmingham held a large parade made up of the state cavalry troops.
+During the march they carried with them a silk flag with a yellow field bearing the coat of arms in the center.